swwilley18/PowerShell-Scripts/README.md

 - Usage: Get-CSR -RemoteServer "ServerName" -SiteName "FQDN" -Organization "Org" -OrganizationalUnit "OU" -City "City" -State "State" -CountryCode "CC"
 - Description: This function creates a Certificate Signing Request (CSR) on a remote server and moves it to a specified file server location.
 ### Parameters:
-  -RemoteServer: The target server where the CSR will be created.
+  - RemoteServer: The target server where the CSR will be created.
-  -SiteName: The fully qualified domain name (FQDN) of the site.
+  - SiteName: The fully qualified domain name (FQDN) of the site.
-  -Organization: The organization name.
+  - Organization: The organization name.
-  -OrganizationalUnit: The organizational unit name.
+  - OrganizationalUnit: The organizational unit name.
-  -City: The city name.
+  - City: The city name.
-  -State: The state name.
+  - State: The state name.
-  -CountryCode: The country code (e.g., US).
+  - CountryCode: The country code (e.g., US).

 Note: Ensure that the target server has the necessary permissions and that PowerShell remoting is enabled.